 Effective retail associate sales techniques require liking people before they like you.
 I know this is hard, but you can't judge a book by its cover or a customer by their clothes.
 When we do that to try to decide who is worth our efforts, we're oftentimes wrong and settle for crumbs when we can have the whole banquet.

 The act of serving another goes back to biblical times and is mentioned throughout literature as one of the greatest gifts to humanity.
-In retail, we often have sales staff acting as if they are lords or ladies of the manor and doing the customer a favor.
+In retail, we often have sales staff acting as lords or ladies of the manor and doing the customer a favor.
 This is wrong.

 7. Know your sales closing ratio